mbrmj875/SQLALL/README.md

 | **Denied**                               |
 | SQL Syntax Construction                        | `IN`, any types of `JOINs`                                                                                              |

-Please make a select statement which returns person's names (based on internal query in `SELECT` clause) who made orders for the menu with identifiers 13 , 14 and 18 and date of orders should be equal 7th of January 2022.
-Be aware with "Denied Section" before your work.
+Write a select statement that returns the names of people (based on an internal query in the `SELECT` clause) who placed orders for the menu with identifiers 13, 14, and 18, and the date of the orders should be January 7, 2022.
+Be careful with "Denied Section" before your work.

 Please take a look at the pattern of internal query.